Skip to main content

 MEDIUM AVAILABILITY

-Many vegetarian dishes are also vegan by default, though some traditional recipes may include dairy or eggs.
-Specify 'bidoon alban' (without dairy) when ordering.
+Plenty of vegetarian dishes happen to be vegan already, though some traditional recipes slip in dairy or eggs.
+Ask for 'bidoon alban' (without dairy) when you order.

 gluten-free